alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 The value of a `*_counter` attribute is an non-negative integer value.

 The `id` of the monitored Sender or Receiver MUST be the only member of the Source's `parents` attributes.

+The `version`  attribute MUST be udpated whenever the value of a source's attribute changes.

+The `clock_name attribute MUST be `null`.

 The state of a monitoring Source SHOULD NOT be updated more than once per second.